U.S. Route 30: Nebraska

-Unlike the three states to the west, Nebraska keeps US 30 completely separate from its parallel Interstates (Interstate 80 [I‑80] in this case).
+Unlike the three states to the west, Nebraska keeps US 30 completely separate from its parallel Interstates (I-80 in this case).
 From the state line to Grand Island, US 30 closely parallels I‑80.
-East of Grand Island, US 30 diverges from I‑80 and runs northeast towards Columbus on a highway parallel to the Platte River.
-At Columbus, it turns east towards Schuyler and Fremont and crosses the Missouri River into Iowa east of Blair.
+East of Grand Island, US 30 diverges from I‑80 and runs northeast toward Columbus on a highway parallel to the Platte River.
+At Columbus, it turns east toward Schuyler and Fremont and crosses the Missouri River into Iowa east of Blair.

 Iowa

-US 30 crosses Iowa from west to east approximately 20 mi north of Interstate 80.
-Between Missouri Valley and Denison, US 30 runs in a southwest-to-northeast direction.
-Several freeway bypasses have been built around the major cities on US 30 - Ames, Marshalltown, Tama, Cedar Rapids, Mt.
-Vernon and DeWitt.
+US 30 crosses Iowa from west to east approximately 20 mi north of I-80.
+Between Missouri Valley and Denison, US 30 runs in a southwest–northeast direction.
+The majority of US 30 east of Ames and west of the Mount Vernon–Cedar Rapids area (138 mi) is a rural four-lane divided highway.
+A portion of the highway in Tama County is being upgraded to a divided highway.
+US 30 between Mount Vernon and Dewitt is a two–lane highway.
 It crosses the Mississippi River into Illinois on the Gateway Bridge at Clinton.

-U.S. Route 30S and U.S. Route 30A are two previous alternate alignments of US 30 in Iowa.
+US 30S and US 30A are two previous alternate alignments of US 30 in Iowa.
 They followed the original alignment of US 30 in the state.
 They both began in Nebraska, entered Iowa in Council Bluffs, and extended north to Missouri Valley via Crescent to meet the current highway.

 Illinois

-US 30 heads east in Illinois to Rock Falls, where it begins to parallel Interstate 88.
-At Aurora it turns southeast to Joliet, where it is a major thoroughfare in the city of Joliet (Plainfield Road), and then back east through New Lenox, Frankfort, Mokena, Matteson, Olympia Fields, Park Forest, Chicago Heights, Ford Heights, and Lynwood to the Indiana state line, bypassing Chicago to the south.
+US 30 heads east in Illinois to Rock Falls, where it begins to parallel I-88.
+At Aurora, it turns southeast to Joliet, where it is a major thoroughfare in the city of Joliet (Plainfield Road), and then back east through New Lenox, Frankfort, Mokena, Matteson, Olympia Fields, Park Forest, Chicago Heights, Ford Heights, and Lynwood to the Indiana state line, bypassing Chicago to the south.
 Notwithstanding, the original 1926 routing of US 30 ran directly through downtown Chicago.

 Indiana

 US 30 in Indiana is a major rural divided highway.
-It is not a freeway except at Fort Wayne, where it runs around the north side on Interstate 69 (I‑69) and Interstate 469.
-Between Interstate 65 (at Merrillville) and I‑69 (Fort Wayne), there are over 40 traffic signals on this divided highway, hindering smooth traffic flow.
+It is not a freeway except at Fort Wayne, where it runs around the north side on I-69 and I-469.
+Between I-65 (at Merrillville) and I‑69 (at Fort Wayne), there are over 40 traffic signals on this divided highway, hindering smooth traffic flow.
 This is especially pronounced near Warsaw and Columbia City, where the speed limit is reduced as the highway runs through a commercial section with many businesses and traffic signals.
 Many of the other signals are concentrated between Hobart and Valparaiso, the two cities being about 20 mi apart.
-It is, however, a four lane divided road through its entirety within Indiana, generally avoiding small towns.
-Speed limits range, but are generally 60 mph.
+It is, however, a four-lane divided road through its entirety within Indiana, generally avoiding small towns.
+Speed limits range but are generally 60 mph.